-To draw a shape, select the Pen icon from the left toolbar or press “P” and click anywhere to place points on the canvas.
-You can either fully close the path by connecting all points or leave it open.
-When finished, press Enter or Esc key to leave the drawing mode.
+.
+You can either close your path by connecting all points or leave it open.
+When finished, press Enter or Esc.

-Please note that applying a fill to an open shape will fill in space as if the path was closed.
+- Filling an open shape with colors or images will have the same effect as if the path was closed.

-If you want to draw a straight line or keep the angles at 45° or 90°, keep Shift pressed while drawing.
+- To draw a straight line or keep the angles at 45° or 90°, hold Shift while drawing.

 Once you place a point on the canvas, click it to activate the Bézier curve.
 Two handle control points will appear on both ends at an equal distance from the main point.
 Once you drag one of them, you’ll be able to adjust the curvature of the path.

 To enter the edit mode, just double-click on the element.
 Then, select the points and drag them to the desired position.
 You can use the keyboard arrows too or enter the specific position of the points in the Properties Panel.